skepticalbayes/transfer_learning_model/README.md

 *   TensorFlow code for the the model architecture (which is mostly a standard [Transformer](https://arxiv.org/abs/1706.03762) architecture).
-*   TensorFlow code for push-button replication of the most important fine-tuning experiments from the paper, including SQuAD, MultiNLI, and MRPC.
+*   TensorFlow code for push-button replication of the most important fine-tuning experiments from the paper, including classification(code for NER, abstractive summarization will be released as well).

 All of the code in this repository works out-of-the-box with CPU, GPU, and Cloud TPU.